astridx/meinblog/content/posts/joomla/41joomla-template-positionen.en.md

   - Joomla
 ---

-Our template should display the contents of Joomla at different positions.
-How module positions are integrated into the template is the subject of this chapter.
+Our template should dynamically display the Joomla content from components, modules and plugins at different positions.
+How module positions are integrated in the template is the topic of this chapter.

-## Für Ungeduldige
+## For the impatient

-Sieh dir den geänderten Programmcode in der [Diff-Ansicht](https://github.com/astridx/boilerplate/compare/t35...t36)[^github.com/astridx/boilerplate/compare/t35...t36] an und übernimm diese Änderungen in deine Entwicklungsversion.
+Take a look at the changed programme code in the [Diff-Ansicht](https://github.com/astridx/boilerplate/compare/t35...t36)[^github.com/astridx/boilerplate/compare/t35...t36] and incorporate these changes into your development version.

-## Schritt für Schritt
+## Step by step

 We will proceed step by step.
 In this part we add the module positions so that Joomla displays content dynamically.
 We will take care of the design in the next part.